Suffolk Constabulary: Organisation

 Suffolk Constabulary is responsible for policing Suffolk's 4 major settlements, Ipswich, Lowestoft, Bury St Edmunds and Felixstowe.

 It is also responsible for Suffolk's 49 miles of coastline, along with many rivers, including the southern Broads National Park.
 It also has responsibility for the Port of Felixstowe, the largest shipping container port in Britain.

+There are 1,106 police constables (PC's) in Suffolk (with the remainder being officers of the rank sergeant and above).
+This accounts for 145 police constables per 100,000 population.
+302 officers are assigned to neighbourhood policing whilst 357 are assigned to incident/response management.

 Sizewell Nuclear Power Stations

 In conjunction with the Civil Nuclear Constabulary, Suffolk is responsible for Sizewell A & B, on the East Suffolk coastline.

 Military Bases

 Suffolk is home to a number of major Army, RAF and USAF military bases, of which it works closely with.
 These include Wattisham Air Station, Mildenhall and Lakenheath.
-A man breached security during an incident in 2021 at Mildenhall, which Suffolk Police helped to quickly resolve.

 Eastern Region Special Operations Unit (ERSOU)

 Created in 2010, ERSOU is funded by the seven police forces that make up the eastern region, with Bedfordshire Police being the lead force.
 It is primarily responsible for the combined Regional Organised Crime Unit and Counter Terrorism Policing.